1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Clicking on the ad unit shows the “Visit Site” button.

 Sidenote: Do not click your ad units without using the Google Publisher Toolbar.
-Clicking the ads by yourself is considered as ad fraud.
-The toolbar will help in sending the signal that the clicks are being made for testing purposes and not for malicious intentions.
+Clicking the ads by yourself is considered ad fraud.
+The toolbar will help send the signal that the clicks are being made for testing purposes, not malicious intentions.

 How to Solve the Problem?

-Once you are sure that the penalty has been imposed on you, contact Google’s support team and ask them why is this happening.
-There is a good chance that you won’t get a specific answer by Google but you will have a little idea about the cause of the problem.
+Once you are sure the penalty has been imposed on you, contact Google’s support team and ask them why this is happening.
+There is a good chance that you won’t get a specific answer from Google, but you will have a little idea about the cause of the problem.

-Try to figure out why it happened, find out where the damage is the highest?
+Determine why it happened and determine where the damage is the highest.
 Is it on mobile devices?
 PCs?
 A specific ad unit?
 Examine the relevant ad units.
-Find out what is causing the users to accidentally click on them.
+Find out what is causing the users to click on them accidentally.
 Is the website’s content jumping?
 Are the ad units covering the content?
 Are there any links very close to the ad unit?
 Make the necessary changes to solve the problem.

 Here are some common solutions to the above-stated problems:

-Links close to Ad Units – If your website offers downloadable content, email newsletters, etc., and the containers for these resources are adjacent to ad units, then it can lead to accidental clicks on ads.
-Simply, changing the location of the containers will solve the problem.
+Links close to Ad Units – If your website offers downloadable content, email newsletters, etc., and the containers for these resources are adjacent to ad units, it can lead to accidental clicks on ads.
+Simply changing the location of the containers will solve the problem.

-Once you have done your side of work, wait for a few weeks.
-Just like the penalty was imposed automatically, it will be removed in the same way.
+Once you have done your work, wait a few weeks.
+Just like the penalty was imposed automatically, it will be removed similarly.

 Prevention is better than cure.
-Even if you have never suffered from the double click penalty, you should make sure that you are safe.
-In addition to the solutions provided above, here are some tips to avoid any such mishaps:
+Even if you have never suffered from the double click penalty, you should ensure you are safe.
+In addition to the solutions provided above, here are some tips to avoid mishaps:

-• Label the ad units as “Advertisement” or “Sponsored Links” so that the users do not mistake ads as your content.
+• Label the ad units as “Advertisement” or “Sponsored Links” so users do not mistake ads for your content.

 • Enlarge the margins around the ads to keep them separate from the content.
-Make sure that you have added padding to navigation buttons, play buttons, drop-down menus, etc. to prevent accidental clicks on the ads.
+Ensure you have added padding to navigation buttons, play buttons, drop-down menus, etc., to prevent accidental clicks on the ads.

 • Report invalid clicks/traffic to Google but don’t expect much because Google has already put the ball in your court by saying it is your responsibility to control such traffic.

-• Use Google Publisher Console and other tools to identify if your ads are served in a right-way without hindering the user experience.
+• Use Google Publisher Console and other tools to identify if your ads are served correctly without hindering the user experience.

-• Do not encourage your visitors to click on the ads, it can get you banned permanently and you may not be able to continue with monetization for an indefinite period of time.
+• Do not encourage your visitors to click on the ads; it can get you banned permanently, and you may not be able to continue monetization indefinitely.